Adam759/ImageOnMap/README.md

 ## Attempting to update ImageOnMap to work with 1.14.x without error.
+## Originally brought back up to speed by OTGEngineering -- Thanks for the work!
 ==========

 Repo for ImageOnMap, a bukkit plugin.